microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for more info on how the FHIR-Bulk Loader operates.

-*Keep in mind that you already deployed an instance of FHIR-Bulk Loader in Challenge-01.*
+*Keep in mind that you already deployed an instance of FHIR-Bulk Loader in Challenge-01.
+In that deployment, the ARM template took care of configuring FHIR-Bulk Loader to connect with Azure API for FHIR.*

 ## Step 3 - Upload Sample Data